Coincident/XCOMClassicRemastered/README.md

 ## Armor
 **Regular tanks** (Cannon, Rocket, and Laser) have the highest armor in the front and back of the vehicle.
 However, the **right and left sides are the most vulnerable** (exposed tracks).
-**Hovertanks** (Plasma, Blaster) have high armor from all sides, except the that the **back is weaker** (hover engine).
+**Hovertanks** (Plasma, Blaster) have high armor from all sides, except that the **back is weaker** (hover engine).
 Also, they are built like the alien’s Cyberdisk, so they are also **vulnerable to laser** fire.
 Be careful with friendly-fire and enemy Cyberdisks and Sectopods, which also fire powerful lasers.
 The Blaster Hovertank fires in a straight line.

 Human-worn X-COM armors are all weaker on the back side, and have a weight penalty.
 **Personal Armor** offers medium protection, but is **lightweight and cheap** to produce.